 How To Stop Hooking The Golf Ball

-It's more common for golfers to struggle with cutting across the ball and hitting a slice but a hook is arguably more dangerous.
-For right-handers, it happens when the clubface points well left of the club path at impact.
+It's more common for golfers to struggle with cutting across the ball and hitting a slice, but a hook is arguably more dangerous.
+For right-handers, a hook occurs when the clubface points well left of the club path at impact.
 The start line is mostly dictated by the club, so the wider this face-to-path relationship is, the more the ball is going to curve in the air.

-And the irony is that people who hook the ball tend to aim further and further right, which just increases this gap and makes the problem worse.
-Here are the faults I commonly see.
+The irony is that players who hook the ball tend to aim further right, which only increases this gap and makes matters worse.
+Below, I outline some of the main problems I see amateur golfers face when the dreaded hook sets in.

-The first one is the grip.
-The majority of those who hook the ball have a strong golf grip, with their hands rotated away from the target (to the right for right-handers).
-This means when the club is released under motion and the hands return to neutral, it points left.
+The majority of players who hook the ball have a strong golf grip, with their hands rotated away from the target (to the right for right-handers).
+In simple terms, when the club is released under motion and the hands return to neutral, the clubface points left.

 To adopt a neutral golf grip, put the lead hand more on top of the club, so the 'V' created between your thumb and index finger points roughly towards your trail shoulder.
 Then slot the other hand on top so it feels comfortable.
 Give both hands a little squeeze together to develop an understanding for how this should feel.
 You should see between one and two knuckles on the lead hand when looking down.

 The next fault occurs in the golf swing takeaway.
-Early on, people hood the face and whip the club away on the inside.
-This combination causes the club to shut, meaning compensations have to be made to square it back up, which sacrifices consistency.
+Lots of beginners hood the face, and whip the club away on the inside.
+This combination causes the clubface to shut, meaning you need to compensate elsewhere in the swing to square it back up.
+This ultimately sacrifices consistency and could be the reason you are hooking the golf ball.

 Get the Golf Monthly Newsletter